Funkadelic – Maggotbrain

-Everything was dark, still again, but a murmur as confused as me drifted through the screens in my windows; I went outside expecting the same calm, starry night that I’d left but instead found all my neighbors screaming at each other in their pajamas.
+Everything was dark, still again, but a murmur as confused as me drifted through my open windows; I went outside expecting the same calm, starry night that’d put me to sleep but instead found all my neighbors screaming at each other in their pajamas.

 I didn’t have any friends on the block but from what I was able to overhear, which was a lot, they’d all felt and heard the disturbance as well; some had even been awake for an entire speech, said the beauty and truth of the words had moved them to tears.
 What the fuck had I slept through?

-The situation was strange enough to disregard familiarity, I was on my way to ask someone what was going on when one hand, a second, then a third pointed upwards; my eyes followed their direction to the sky, rather, the moon that’d filled it.
-It was the horizon, close enough for my eyes to identify craters, my first thought was that it was crashing into the Earth but if that was going to happen, I reasoned, it would’ve already.
+The situation was strange enough to disregard familiarity, I was on my way to ask someone what was going on when one hand, a second, then a third pointed upwards; my eyes followed their direction to the sky, rather, the moon that filled it.
+It was the entire horizon, close enough for my eyes to identify craters, my instinct was that it was crashing into the Earth but if that was going to happen, I reasoned, it would’ve already.

 ‘The dinosaurs were the first guardians of your planet.’

 I sat down so the earthquakes wouldn’t make me fall.

 ‘They resisted the temptation within your rock, lived naturally, off of and with the land.
 The evil which my people have imprisoned inside your planet,’

 Steve from next door fired his shotgun into the ground, looked up to see if he’d pleased the Moon; the lady who lived across the street was packing her car.